serqco/qabstracts/tex/on-abstracts/related-work.md

 and between formats (structured, 0.71 ± 0.11; and unstructured, 0.56 ± 0.18; P = .002)."

+## FauLubKur20: Rhetorical Moves and Linguistic Complexity of Research Article Abstracts in International Applied Linguistics Journals

+This study concludes that applied linguistics abstracts from international journals have typical conventions to adhere.

-# Hartley94: Three ways to improve the clarity of journal abstracts
+## Hartley94: Three ways to improve the clarity of journal abstracts

 https://bpspsychub.onlinelibrary.wiley.com/doi/abs/10.1111/j.2044-8279.1994.tb01106.x